adavoudi/adavoudi.github.io/_posts/2025-02-04-autoscaling.markdown

 - **Parameters**: Pass any necessary parameters to the command.

 In my example, the `send-command` runs the `stress-cpu.py` script on the instance tagged with `MAIN-Instance`, simulating high CPU usage.

+For more details about the `stress-cpu.py` script and how it works, check out my previous post: [Simulate CPU Utilization with `stress` and `cpulimit`](https://adavoudi.info/cpulimit/stress/2025/02/03/cpu-limit.html).

 ## 6. Analyzing the Activity History